teeparham/gemdiff/README.md

 ### `gemdiff outdated`

 Runs `bundle outdated --strict` in the current directory.
-Then, or each outdated gem, you can open the compare view for that gem, skip it, or exit.
+For each outdated gem, you can open the compare view for that gem, skip it, or exit.
 Enter `y` to review.
 Enter `A` to open all compare views (beware!).